Assurant Inc Investor Day Transcript

-All right.
-Well, good morning, and welcome to Assurant's 2019 Investor Day.
-I'm Suzanne Shepherd, Senior Vice President of Investor Relations at Assurant.
+Hello, and welcome to Assurant's Virtual 2022 Investor Day.
+I'm Suzanne Shepherd, Senior Vice President of Investor Relations and Sustainability.
+I would like to begin by thanking you all for joining us as this is a prime opportunity for us to share with you our vision for the future.
+As you may have seen, this morning, we issued a news release outlining that today, we will review our long-term strategy and 3-year financial objectives for Assurant.

-I'd like to begin by thanking you all for joining us, both here at the Stock Exchange in New York as well as those listening on the webcast.
-As you may have seen, this morning we issued a news release, outlining that today we will update you on our long-term strategy as well as the long-term financial objectives.
-And during our presentation, we will speak to forward-looking statements, and our actual results may differ materially.
-Please check out our SEC filings for our factors that may impact those statements.
+Some of the statements during our presentation, including those projected in the company outlook and financial objectives, may constitute forward-looking statements, and our actual results may differ materially.
+Please check out our SEC filings for factors that may impact those statements.

-In addition, non-GAAP financial measures are important in evaluating the company's performance.
-Our comparable GAAP measures and the reconciliation of the 2 can be found in our presentation materials.
+In addition, we use non-GAAP financial measures to evaluate the company's operating performance.
+Comparable GAAP measures and a reconciliation of the two can be found in our presentation materials.

-So with that aside, we've got a jam-packed agenda for you today, and we're excited to talk about what we've done in all those accomplishments since our 2016 Investor Day as wel
+Turning to our agenda for the day.
+We're looking forward to sharing our vision for the

 Assurant Inc Investor Day Transcript